 Extractor releases.
 For more details on registering components based on Generic Extractor, see

 the dedicated page.

-When registering Custom science applications, one of our images should be used.
-The registration of Custom Science applications is not supported yet in the Developer Portal, so please contact us on support.
+When registering Custom Science applications, one of our images should be used.
+The registration of Custom Science applications is not yet supported in the Developer Portal, so please contact our support.
 If you are registering a Custom Science extension and want to use a private git repository, provide us with encrypted credentials to the git repository.